Soba Yuhi Cafe takes its name from the glorious sunsets, which here bask the placid waters of the…

 From here on, however, there is no choice but to enter the hell realm.
 Progress is constricted as the passageway narrows and the ceiling lowers.
-Everyone making their way through here are spied on by devils in alcoves lining the route, which leads to another small chamber containing the chin-no-ike blood pond.
-Here a blue and a red devil stir the morbid waters, where the worst sinners spend eternity swimming while being subject to endless tortures.
+Everyone making their way through here are spied on by devils in alcoves lining the route, which leads to another small chamber containing the chi-no-ike blood pond.
+Here two devils, one blue and the other red, stir the morbid waters, where the worst sinners spend eternity swimming while being subject to endless tortures.

 Walk further on, however, and the visages on the ever present devils gradually lose their grimaces and soften as the passageway widens, and daylight begins to flood in.
 Finally, a row of serene, smiling Buddha statues await at the exit into broad daylight and the open skies of paradise.